ibm-cloud-docs/vpc/about-contract.md

 - Once in every 4 hours if the contract is about to expire in 7 days
 - Every hour if the contract has already expired or is about to expire in a day

+### Encryption and Attestation certificate expiry warning logs
+{: #hpcr_contract_sign_wlogs}

+HPVS logs warning messages to the configured logging service about upcoming and expired encryption and attestation certificates.

+Following is the notification schedule:

+- **30 days before expiry**: A warning message is generated once **every 24 hours**, notifying that the certificate will expire in one month.
+- **7 days before expiry**: Warning messages are logged **every 12 hours** as the expiry date nears, highlighting the need for action.
+- **After certificate expiry**: If the certificate has expired, HPVS logs warning messages **every 4 hours** until the HPVS image is upgraded.

 ## Preparing the Attestation section
 {: #hpcr_attestation_prepare}